 PS : There are obviously other attractions like the Bhurj Khalifa, Dubai Sky Diving, Atlantis Aquaventure etc which we gave a miss this time.
 But if you have enough time and enthusiasm, include them in your itinerary.
 And of course if you love shopping,you cant afford to miss the Dubai Shopping Festival.
 You may be able to lay your hands on some of the most amazing deals on electronics, sports gear, kid’s toys, apparels, shoes, accessories and cosmetics.

 To sum it all up, Abu Dhabi and Dubai has enough and more entertainment for kids.
-At the same time it throws in an equal number of leisure options for us mom-dad, to make us feel we are also on vacation!!
+At the same time it throws in an equal number of leisure options for mom-dad, to make you feel you are on vacation too!!

 If you have an experience to add then do share it with us in the comment box below.